tenox7/wrp/README.md

 ## History

 * In 2014, version 1.0 started as a *cgi-bin* script, adaptation of `webkit2png.py` and `pcidade.py`, [blog post](https://virtuallyfun.com/2014/03/03/surfing-modern-web-with-ancient-browsers/).
-* Later in 2014, version 2.0 became a stand alone http-proxy server, also support for both Linux/MacOS, [another post](https://virtuallyfun.com/wordpress/2014/03/11/web-rendering-proxy-update//).
+* Later in 2014, version 2.0 became a stand alone http-proxy server, also supporting both Linux and MacOS, [another post](https://virtuallyfun.com/wordpress/2014/03/11/web-rendering-proxy-update//).
 * In 2016 the whole internet migrated to HTTPS/SSL/TLS and WRP largely stopped working.
 Python code became unmaintainable and mostly unportable (especially to Windows, even WSL).
 * In 2019 WRP 3.0 has been rewritten in Golang/Chromedp as browser-in-browser instead of http proxy.
 * Later in 2019, WRP 4.0 has been completely refactored to use mouse clicks via imagemap instead parsing a href nodes.
 Also in 4.1 added sending keystrokes in to input boxes.
 You can now login to Gmail.
 Also now runs as a Docker container.
 Version 4.5 introduces rendering whole pages in to one tall image image.